Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: A new characterization of financeable consumption processes

-Before we state the next result, we shall first impose some additional conditions on the stochastic discounting factors $\alpha_{t}$ and $\delta_{t}$, which are essential for the well-posedness of our primal utility optimization problem : \begin{assumption} \ \\ We assume the nonnegative optional processes $\alpha_{t}$ and $\delta_{t}$ satisfy:
+Before we state the next result, we shall first impose some additional conditions on the discounting factors $\alpha_{t}$ and $\delta_{t}$, which are essential for the well-posedness of the primal utility optimization problem: